lawongsta/scispark/README.md

 INSTALL:
 * bower install
-  * NOTE: run this command by opening a Terminal window, and running the command within your 'dia-website' directory
+  * NOTE: run this command by opening a Terminal window, and running the command within your 'scispark' directory
-  * NOTE: this command will download requirements like Bootstrap and JQuery to your 'dia-website' installation
+  * NOTE: this command will download requirements like Bootstrap and JQuery to your 'scispark' installation

 RUN:
 * Open index.html in a browser